Apply for scholarships here

 Valley Girls and Guys are actively raising money year round to not only fight cancer, but to help patients and their families during treatment.
 We are changing and saving lives EVERY DAY!

-- Emiko Craig Scholarship – mission is to engage with families, educators, businesses and the broader community to fund innovative and supportive learning opportunities for every student in the Kent School District.
-They have taken on a new role, to evaluate and award The Emiko Craig scholarship, which was created from the love of the “Arts”, Emiko enjoyed attending the plays at the Kent School District high schools.
-Her legacy is to support students in pursuing the arts, that could not otherwise afford to do so.
+- Emiko Craig Scholarship – Administered by Kent School Foundation whose mission is to engage with families, educators, businesses and the broader community to fund innovative and supportive learning opportunities for every student in the Kent School District.
+They have taken on a new role, to evaluate and award The Emiko Craig scholarship, which was created from the love of the “Arts”.
+Emiko enjoyed attending plays at Kent School District high schools.
+Her legacy supports students in pursuing the arts.